-How to save on car insurance when insuring a 16-year-old
+How to save on car insurance for a 16-year-old

 Insuring a 16-year-old comes at a hefty price, but there are savings opportunities you may be able to take advantage of when insuring your teen:

 - Good student discounts: Although the details vary among providers, your teen may qualify for a discount if they earn good grades.
 You can want to contact your agent or insurance company for specific eligibility information.

 - Telematics: Using a telematics device or app may save money and encourage your 16-year-old to practice safe driving habits.

 - Usage-based discounts: Some companies offer a cheaper rate for people who drive fewer miles than average or low-mileage drivers.
 If you don’t plan on your 16-year-old driving often, a pay-per-mile usage-based insurance policy may also be a good option.

 - Vehicle choice: The type of vehicle your 16-year-old drives can considerably impact your car insurance premium.
 If you decide to purchase a vehicle for your teen, consider a 4-door sedan over a fast and sporty coupe.
 You may want to even consider insuring a vehicle where you are comfortable without comprehensive and collision coverage to save on costs.
 Just know that you would have to replace your vehicle out of pocket if your inexperienced driver is involved in an at-fault accident.
 Talking with your insurance agent or company during vehicle shopping may help determine which coverage is best for your budget.

 - Safe driving agreement: A safe driving agreement may not save you money directly, but it may provide peace of mind for parents as their teens test the boundaries of their newfound freedom on the road.
 A safe driving agreement may encourage your teen to remain accident-free and ticket free.

 Frequently asked questions

 Bankrate utilizes Quadrant Information Services to analyze 2023 rates for ZIP codes and carriers in all 50 states and Washington, D.C.
 Rates are weighted based on the population density in each geographic region.
 Quoted rates are based on a 40-year-old male and female married drivers with clean driving records, good credit and the following full coverage limits:

 - $100,000 bodily injury liability per person